paysera/util-raml-code-generator/tests/CodeGenerator/Fixtures/expected/transfer/README.md

 $transferClient = $clientFactory->getTransferClient();
 ```

-Please use only one authentication mechanism, provided by `Paysera`.
+Please use only one authentication mechanism, provided by `Vendor`.

 Now, that you have instance of `TransferClient`, you can use following methods
 ### Methods